jameelmoses/docker-node-awscli-yarn/README.md

 # jameelmoses/docker-node-awscli-yarn

 Docker image for NodeJS with awscli and yarn.
-Uses Alpine Linux for smallest image size.
+Uses node:slim for smaller image size.